 Ella Taylor’s time at the Studio was generously supported by Cooper Sinclair, the Sybil Tutton Award from Help Musicians UK and the Opera Awards Foundation.

-Their current engagements include Josquin des Prez: Mille Regretz for English Touring Opera’s Spring 2021 Digutal Season, Pierrot Lunaire with The Façade Ensemble and Momentum Recitals with Roderick Williams for the 2021 Brighton Festival (at Glyndebourne) and at Vinehall School.
-They have also been selected as a Semi-Finalist for the 2021 Royal Overseas League Music Competition.
+Their current engagements include Paris Paride ed Elena for Bampton Classical Opera, The Fox (Cover) The Cunning Little Vixen for English National Opera, Josquin des Prez: Mille Regretz for English Touring Opera’s Spring 2021 Digital Season, Pierrot Lunaire with The Façade Ensemble and Momentum: Our Future, Now Recitals with Roderick Williams for the 2021 Brighton Festival (at Glyndebourne) and at Vinehall School.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.